Scrut1ny/GrapheneOS-Guide/README.md

 ## 💵 Purchase Guide
 - 📱 Mobile Phone
-  - Purchase a new `Google Pixel 6a`> with `cash` from a local physical store and avoid Verizon, as they lock the OEM.
+  - Purchase a new `Google Pixel`> with `cash` from a local physical store and avoid Verizon, as they lock the OEM.

 - 📶 Mobile Carrier
   - Buy a pre-paid [Mint Mobile](https://www.mintmobile.com/) (T-Mobile) SIM card with `cash` from a local store.